Oberhauser-Dev/wrestling_scoreboard/wrestling_scoreboard_server/README.md

 ## Environment variables:

-Create file `.env` in `server` directory.
+Create file `.env` in `wrestling-scoreboard-server` directory.
 A pre-configuration can be found in `.env.example` file.
 Change the values to your needs.

 ## Run server

-Execute the `./bin/server` executable from within the `server` directory, to handle resource paths correctly.
+Execute the `./bin/wrestling-scoreboard-server` executable from within the `wrestling-scoreboard-server` directory, to handle resource paths correctly.

 ### Linux Systemd service